djankies/foundations-43-workspace/README.md

 The workspace settings are configured in the `foundations.code-workspace` file.
 These settings are automatically applied when you open the workspace in Visual Studio Code.
 These take precedence over user settings and are mostly just ensure VS Code plays nicely with the recommended extensions.
 Oh, also– I turned on autosave for you.

-Learn more about User and workspace settings here: [Visual Studio Code User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings).
+>💡 Learn more about User and Workspace settings here: [Visual Studio Code User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings).

 ## 📁 Hierarchy